GitAlongLittleCodies/IMGD5010-A02-p5jsProject/feedback-for-sam.md

 ```
 Make a silhouette of a dragon as though it was cut out of construction paper.
-The dragon should fact to the left, be pale orange in color, have a purple spot
+The dragon should fact (sic) to the left, be pale orange in color, have a purple spot
 for an eye with two pale yellow triangle-shaped horns and three small pale yellow
 triangle-shaped spines down its back.
 Just draw the shoulders and the head.
 Place
 the dragon on a very light green background.
 Try not to make it look too much